 Download PDF of Press Release

 Washington, D.C. – Last year, 60 percent of school principals said their schools had implemented a one-computer-to-one-student program (1:1 program), an increase of 9 percentage points in one year.
 The principals and students experiencing those programs are seeing notable, preferred differences in technology use, and teachers who are regular users of digital tools see differences in important student outcomes.
-These are among the findings released today by Project Tomorrow in the first of a series of briefing papers based on the data collected last fall as part of their Speak Up Research Project for Digital Learning (Speak Up).
+These are among the findings released today by Project Tomorrow in the first of a series of briefing papers based on the data collected last fall as part of their Speak Up Research Initiative (Speak Up).